Steve was appointed to the DMNA board in April 2023. He and his wife Susan have been owners residing in downtown Minneapolis for the past 10 years.

 Andy lives in Downtown Minneapolis and has two grown children.

-Abby is the Property Manager at Encore, Sherman Associates’ luxury residential property situated in the heart of the Mill District.
+Abby is the Area Manager of Luxury Operations and Marketing for Sherman Associates.
 She was born and raised in Minnesota and studied Theater Performance at Perpich School for the Arts in Golden Valley, Minnesota.

 Abby began her career in the hospitality industry and worked her way up to a management level where she opened the Home2 Suites by Hilton hotel in Eagan, Minnesota in 2018.
 Abby transitioned to real estate and property management when she took on her role with Sherman Associates at Encore in 2019.